 Frustratingly, the demand for soybeans continues to grow in line with our global demand for animal products, originally in the developed world and now with the rising middle classes in China and India in particular.

 To meet this growing demand, ever more land is needed.
-Soy is an annual crop and one that is largely unresponsive to fertilisers.
+Soy is an annual crop and one that's largely unresponsive to fertilisers.
 Therefore, to increase the yield more plants need to be grown and that requires more space.

-Since more land mass is necessary to grow more soy, one solution is to grow genetically modified, potentially higher-yielding, varieties of soy. this comes with a whole new set of questions and concerns.
+One potential solution to reduce the amount of land needed to grow more soy, is to grow genetically modified varieties of soy that produce higher yields of crop per square foot.
+But this comes with a whole new set of questions and concerns.

-Because we Brits don’t grow our own soybeans (more on that later), we rely on imported non-GM soy, which is becoming increasingly rare on the global market but controversies around genetic modification are vast.
-Regardless of our opinions on GMOs, UK laws mean that — for us at least — GM soybeans are not currently the answer.
+Controversies around genetic modification are still vast.
+Regardless of our opinions on GMOs, UK laws mean that — for us at least — GM soybeans aren't currently the answer.

-Sadly, it is hard to deny the detrimental impact of soy farming on the environment in terms of deforestation and biodiversity.
-However, soy farming is also not single handedly to blame when we look at the interplay between crops and livestock on a global scale, specifically the proportion of soy that is used to feed animals.
+Sadly, it's hard to deny the detrimental impact of soy farming on the environment in terms of deforestation and biodiversity.
+However, soy farming isn't single handedly to blame when we look at the interplay between crops and livestock – specifically the proportion of soy that's used to feed animals.

-It is actually our over-reliance on animal products — and the global likelihood of this continuing to increase rather than decrease — that is causing the most damage to the planet, in terms of the issues above but also soil erosion, nutrient depletion and water usage.
+It's actually our over-reliance on animal products — and the global likelihood of this continuing to increase rather than decrease — that's causing the most damage to the planet, in terms of the issues above as well as soil erosion, nutrient depletion and water usage.